+CDS employer — The member or LAR who chooses to participate in the CDS option and is responsible for recruiting, hiring, training, managing, retaining and terminating service providers to deliver program services.

-Designated representative (DR) — A willing adult appointed by the member or legally authorized representative (LAR) to assist with or perform the employer's required responsibilities to the extent approved by the employer.
+Designated representative (DR) — A willing adult appointed by the CDS employer to assist with or perform the employer's required responsibilities to the extent approved by the CDS employer.
 The DR is not the CDS employer.
+The DR must be a volunteer and cannot be a paid service provider.

 Employee — A person employed by the member or legally authorized representative (LAR) through a service agreement to deliver program services and is paid an hourly wage for those services.

-Employer — The member or LAR who chooses to participate in the CDS option and is responsible for hiring, training, managing and retaining service providers to deliver program services.

-Employer support services — Services and items the member or LAR needs to perform employer and employment responsibilities, such as office equipment and supplies, support consultation, recruitment and payment of Hepatitis B vaccinations for employees.
+Employer support services — Services and items the CDS employer needs to perform.
+These are employer and employment responsibilities, such as office equipment and supplies, support consultation, expenses related to recruiting employees, and other items approved in Texas Administrative Code, Title 40, Part 1, Chapter 41, §41.507 and the Consumer Directed Services Handbook, Appendix XI, Allowable and Non-Allowable Expenditure.

-Financial management services (FMS) — Services delivered by the financial management services agency (FMSA) to the member or LAR, such as orientation, training, support, assistance with and approval of budgets, and processing payroll and payables on behalf of the member or LAR.
+Financial management services (FMS) — Services delivered by the financial management services agency (FMSA) to the member or LAR, as described in Section 8214.2, FMSA Responsibilities.
+These services include orientation, training, support, assistance with and approval of budgets, and processing payroll and payables on behalf of the member or LAR.

-Financial management services agency (FMSA) — An agency that contracts with the managed care organization (MCO) to provide FMS.
+Financial management services agency (FMSA) — An agency that contracts with a managed care organization (MCO) to provide FMS.

-Legally authorized representative (LAR) — A person authorized or required by law to act on behalf of a STAR+PLUS member with regard to Consumer Directed Services, including a parent of a minor, guardian of a minor, managing conservator of a minor or the guardian of an adult.
+Legally authorized representative (LAR) — A person authorized or required by law to act on behalf of a STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) member with regard to CDS, including a parent of a minor, guardian of a minor, managing conservator of a minor or the guardian of an adult.

 Service backup plan — A documented plan to ensure that critical program services delivered through the CDS option are provided to a member when normal service delivery is interrupted or there is an emergency.

-Service Planning Team — A group of people who meet to discuss the member’s needs, which consists of the member or LAR, the service coordinator and any other person invited by the member or LAR.
+Service Planning Team (SPT) — A group of people who meet to discuss the member’s needs, which consists of the member or LAR, the service coordinator and any other person invited by the member or LAR.

-Support advisor — An employee who provides support consultation to an employer, a DR or a member receiving services through the CDS option.
+Support advisor — An employee who provides support consultation to a CDS employer, a DR or a member receiving services through the CDS option.

-Support consultation — A service that provides skills training and assistance for performing employer-related responsibilities.
+Support consultation — A service that provides skills training and assistance for performing CDS employer-related responsibilities.

-8212 STAR+PLUS HCBS Available Under the CDS Option
+8212 Services Available in the CDS Option

-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

+STAR+PLUS services available in the Consumer Directed Services (CDS) option are:

+Personal Assistance Services (PAS); and

+Community First Choice (CFC) PAS or Habilitation.

-The STAR+PLUS Home and Community Based Services (HCBS) program services available in the Consumer Directed Services (CDS) option are:
+STAR+PLUS Home and Community Based Services (HCBS) program services available in the CDS option are: The STAR+PLUS Home and Community Based Services (HCBS) program services available in the Consumer Directed Services (CDS) option are:

-Personal assistance services (PAS);

-Community First Choice (CFC) PAS or Habilitation (PAS/HAB);

 In-home respite services;

 Skilled nursing;